Simultaneous implementation of the SOLOCHAIN Warehouse Management System (WMS) in 5 distribution centers View the press release

 Reliable Audit Trail

 The Reliable Audit Trail is a mandatory device that allows the issuer of an invoice to track and trace all transactions (order, billing, discount, deposit, etc.) since the creation of the document.
 Since the reliable audit trail allows all accounting steps to be traced, transactions to be justified (provided they have the original documents) and to guarantee the authenticity of the exchanges (goods or services sold), companies have the opportunity to accept electronic invoices that have not yet been signed.
+It is therefore possible, with the reliable audit trail, to trace all the steps of an invoice (paper or digital) and to check for any accounting discrepancies.

 Reverse Factoring

 Reverse factoring is a financing solution.
 It requires the assistance of three entities: a customer, a supplier and a factoring company.
 Reverse factoring differs from conventional factoring in that it is the customer and not the supplier that initiates this method of payment.
-In this case, the customer offers to pay their own bills in exchange for a discount
+In this case, the customer offers to pay their own bills in exchange for a discount.

 These invoices are financed by a bank or company that specializes in early factoring.
 The customer pays the bill to the company concerned at the deadline defined by the company.
 For suppliers, the advantage is to be paid upfront.
 For its part, the customer can continue to benefit from payment deadlines while obtaining a discount for the outright payment.
 In any case, this is a major advantage in managing its cash flow.